-Combining our analyses in both M. truncatula and L. japonicus, we have categorised each promoter as having high, medium or low relative activity (Table 1; Supporting File 2).
-Three constitutive promoters complement all three symbiosis signalling pathway mutants to high levels and are therefore categorised as having high activity: pOsR1G1B, pOsCC1 and pBdEF1α (Table 1; Supporting File 2).
-The constitutive pAtUBI10 promoter, which was discussed earlier because it showed high activity levels in the LUC-GUS assays in N. benthamiana (Fig. 1) and M. truncatula (Fig. 2), continued to show good activity in the nodulation tests and therefore also received a high activity rating (Table 1; Supporting File 2).
-A number of other promoters also complement all three legume mutants, albeit to lower levels, and these have been categorised as having medium activity: the constitutive promoters pZmPIP2.1 and pZmEF1α, and the root-specific promoters plbSRD1, pSIREO, pZmRsyn7 and pHvPht1.1.
+Combining our analyses in both M. truncatula and L. japonicus, we have categorized each promoter as having high, medium or low relative activity (Table 1; File S2).
+Three constitutive promoters complement all three symbiosis signalling pathway mutants to high levels and are therefore categorized as having high activity: pOsR1G1B, pOsCC1 and pBdEF1a (Table 1; File S2).
+The constitutive pAtUBI10 promoter, which was discussed earlier because it showed high activity levels in the LUC-GUS assays in N. benthamiana (Figure 1) and M. truncatula (Figure 2), continued to show good activity in the nodulation tests and therefore also received a high activity rating (Table 1; File S2).
+A number of other promoters also complement all three legume mutants, albeit to lower levels, and these have been categorized as having medium activity: the constitutive promoters pZmPIP2.1 and pZmEF1a, and the root-specific promoters plbSRD1, pSIREO, pZmRsyn7 and pHvPht1.1.
 We particularly recommend these high and medium activity promoters for engineering symbiosis signalling.
-By comparing across the tests in N. benthamiana leaves and legume roots, we have identified a number of promoters with high activity levels in both systems and we would specifically recommend these promoters for engineering both the leaves and roots of dicotyledonous plants: pBdEF1α, p35S, pAtUBI10, pOsUBI3, pOsR1G1B, pMtCCaMK, pLjCCaMK, pOsCCaMK, pSiCCaMK and pMtPT2.
+By comparing across the tests in N. benthamiana leaves and legume roots, we have identified a number of promoters with high activity levels in both systems and we would specifically recommend these promoters for engineering both the leaves and roots of dicotyledonous plants: pBdEF1a, p35S, pAtUBI10, pOsUBI3, pOsR1G1B, pMtCCaMK, pLjCCaMK, pOsCCaMK, pSiCCaMK and pMtPT2.

-Characterisation of promoter expression in barley
+Characterization of promoter expression in barley

 Our initial tests revealed that promoters from our genetic parts library are functional in dicotyledonous plants (N. benthamiana, M. truncatula and L. japonicus), but since our aims are to engineer cereal roots we considered it essential to confirm and empirically test the functionality of these promoters in a cereal species.
 We selected barley (Hordeum vulgare cv.
 Golden Promise) as our target cereal species because it has an established high-efficiency transformation system (Bartlett et al., 2008).
 We tested whether the promoters from our genetic parts library functioned in a cereal by transforming barley with all 46 promoter-GUS constructs.
-Analysis of roots from T0 transgenic barley plants (on average five plants per construct), revealed that only 14 promoters gave positive GUS staining results (Table S1; Fig. S3); most of these were categorised as constitutive promoters, although one symbiosis-related promoter (pSiCCaMK) and two root-specific promoters (pHvIDS2 and pOsRS2) showed positive GUS staining in some transgenic plants (Table S1).
-Visual analysis of these T0 barley roots suggested different levels of GUS activity, e.g. pAtUBI10, pPvUBI1, pZmUBI, pBdEF1 α and pOsUBI3 gave stronger GUS staining than other promoters (Fig. S3).
-This simple GUS staining analysis allowed us to identify those promoters that were functional in barley, but to characterise these promoters in greater detail we also performed real-time quantitative reverse transcription PCR (qRT-PCR) to quantify the amount of GUS transcript and thereby determine the relative activity of each promoter.
-This qRT-PCR analysis revealed that almost all the constitutive promoters showed stronger GUS expression than the root-specific or symbiosis-related promoters (Fig. 4a; Supporting File 2).
-Importantly, we identified several promoters which showed expression levels higher than or comparable with the common promoters traditionally used in cereal engineering (pZmUBI, p35S and pOsAct1); namely: pBdUBI10, pPvUBI2, pPvUBI1, pOsPGD1, pOsUBI3, pBdEF1 α and pAtUBI10.
+Analysis of roots from T0 transgenic barley plants (on average five plants per construct) revealed that only 14 promoters gave positive GUS staining results (Table S1 and Figure S3); most of these were categorized as constitutive promoters, although one symbiosis-related promoter (pSiCCaMK) and two root-specific promoters (pHvIDS2 and pOsRS2) showed positive GUS staining in some transgenic plants (Table S1).
+Visual analysis of these TO barley roots suggested different levels of GUS activity; for example, pAtUBI10, pPvUBI1, pZmUBI, pBdEF1a and pOsUBI3 gave stronger GUS staining than other promoters (Figure S3).
+This simple GUS staining analysis allowed us to identify those promoters that were functional in barley, but to characterize these promoters in greater detail we also performed real-time quantitative reverse transcription PCR (gRT-PCR) to quantify the amount of GUS transcript and thereby determine the relative activity of each promoter.
+This qRT-PCR analysis revealed that almost all the constitutive promoters showed stronger GUS expression than the root-specific or symbiosis-related promoters (Figure 4a and File S2).
+Importantly, we identified several promoters which showed expression levels higher than or comparable with the common promoters traditionally used in cereal engineering (pZmUBI, p35S and pOsAct1), namely pBdUBI10, pPvUBI2, pPvUBI1, pOsPGD1, pOsUBI3, pBdEF1a and pAtUBI10.
 These promoters have previously been individually described in the literature, but due to lack of side-by-side comparisons between different promoters, it was not possible to infer the relative strength and suitability of these promoters.